Smyser and English Pharmacy

-The Smyser and English Pharmacy building, also known as the Leedom & Wissler Pharmacy, is an historic, American pharmacy building that is located in the Germantown neighborhood of Philadelphia, Pennsylvania.
+The Smyser and English Pharmacy building, also known as the Leedom & Wissler Pharmacy, is an historic pharmacy building in the Germantown neighborhood of Philadelphia, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 2002.

 History and architectural features

 Built between 1886 and 1887, this historic structure is a three-story, three-bay, rectangular brick building that was designed in the Queen Anne style and had a ground floor pharmacy, with offices and residences above until 1997.
 It features an ornamental cornice and terra cotta decorative details.
 The interior also features ornate tiled fireplaces.

-It was added to the National Register of Historic Places in 2002.